FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 ### IMPLEMENTED FEATURES
 * Menu - When the game is initialized a Menu is displayed (the player chooses between playing, seeing leaderbord or quit)
 * Movement - The spaceship is able to move in all directions when the arrow keys are pressed.
+* Player Collisions - If the player collides with an asteroid, enemy ship or with a laser beam, it dies.
 * Shooting - The spaceship can shoot laser beams.
 * Asteroids - The asteroids appear randomly throughout the map and move in a single random direction.
 * Enemy Ships - The enemy flying saucers appear randomly on the map and try to shoot at your spaceship.